Hoanglinh1201/unified-star-schema-demo/README.md

 * [KPI Dashboard](rill/dashboards/kpi_dashboard.yaml) is built via UI and stored as code.
 * [Rill Metric Views](rill/metrics/rill_orders_metrics.yaml) contains all metric definitions.

-Once launched, this is the how KPI would look like at http://localhost:9009/canvas/kpi_dashboard
+Once launched, this is the how KPI would look like at http://localhost:9009/canvas/kpi_dashboard (only works once you start Rill)
 <img src="assets/rill_dashboard.png" alt="" width="800"/>